PRECIOUS-Gold perks up ahead of Fed minutes despite trade optimism

 The minutes of the Fed’s September meeting are due at 2 p.m.
 EDT (1800 GMT).

-High-level talks involving Chinese Vice Premier Liu He, U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin are planned on Thursday and Friday.
+High-level talks involving Chinese Vice Premier Liu He, U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin are planned for Thursday and Friday.

 “We do have some light optimism on the trade front.
 However, when everybody steps away, they realise that the real chances of a trade deal, even partial, are small at best,” High Ridge Futures’ Meger said.